Trains to London

 Tip 6: Compare Single and Return Tickets

-When taking the train to London and you are planning a return journey but still looking to get the cheapest fares, rather than a one way, it can be worth comparing the price of a return ticket and two single tickets.
-Sometimes one may work out cheaper than the other if you also aren’t sure when you’re planning to make your return trip and want the option to travel anytime, you can book an open return.
+When taking trains to London, if you are planning a return journey but still looking to find the lowest priced fares, rather than a one way, it can be worth comparing the price of a return ticket and two single tickets.
+Sometimes one may work out cheaper than the other if you aren’t sure when you’re planning to make your return trip and want the option to travel anytime, you can book an open return.

 A visit to London would not be complete without seeing Big Ben.
 Though it is currently closed for renovation until 2021, it is still a must-see landmark during your trip.
 Located near the Palace of Westminster and Houses of Parliament, the clock tower housing the Great Bell is hard to miss.
 Buckingham Palace is also a great choice and an excellent photo opportunity.
 The Queen's residence is just a 5-10 minute walk from the Green Park station.
 If you are into your art, a visit to the Tate Modern in Southwark is also a must and entry is free!